History of New York City (1978–present): Koch and Dinkins (1978–1993)

 For years enormous attention followed the criminal trials resulted when a woman known as the Central Park Jogger was badly beaten and raped.
 The illegal drug trade flourished, causing the murder rate to soar, and dividing the city into areas ruled by different drug lords.
 It became known as the crack epidemic.
 The New York City Subway fell victim to a crime epidemic that saw more crimes being committed on the subway each year than in any other subway system around the world.

 Homelessness became a serious problem during the 1980s, specifically in the last two of Edward Koch's three terms as mayor (1978–1990).
 The city outlawed discrimination against gay and lesbian people in such matters as employment and housing in 1986.
 In 1989, Koch was defeated by David Dinkins in the Democratic Party primary in his bid for a fourth term, and then Dinkins narrowly defeated Republican Rudolph Giuliani in the general election to become the city's first-ever black mayor.
 Crime began a 15-year decline in 1990 during Dinkins's administration, but a combination of continued racial strife (such as that in the Crown Heights Riot in 1991), and an extremely weak economy (in January 1993 the city's unemployment rate reached 13.4 percent, the highest level of joblessness seen there since the Great Depression) caused Dinkins' popularity to seriously decline (including a threat by residents of Staten Island to secede from the city, where in a 1993 referendum, 65% voted to secede, but implementation was blocked in the State Assembly).

 On February 26, 1993, a truck bomb detonated in a basement garage of World Trade Center Tower One.
 The 1336 lb urea nitrate–hydrogen gas enhanced device was intended to knock the North Tower (Tower One) into the South Tower (Tower Two), bringing both towers down and killing tens of thousands of people.
 It failed to do so, but did kill six people and injured more than a thousand.

-In late 1993, David Dinkins was defeated by Rudolph Giuliani in his bid for reelection.
+Mayor Dinkins faced considerable opposition from members of the police force, which escalated into a 1992 police riot, at which his political rival Rudolph Giuliani addressed the crowd.
+In late 1993, David Dinkins was defeated by Giuliani in his bid for reelection.